BestTimesToVisit.com Logo

 activity

-Experience the unique sensation of bathing in the mineral-rich, therapeutic mud baths at the world's only drive-in volcano.
-The warm, silky mud is said to have rejuvenating properties for the skin, leaving you feeling refreshed and revitalized.
-Visit in the late afternoon to avoid the midday heat and enjoy the steamy, otherworldly atmosphere.
+Indulge in a therapeutic soak at the world's only drive-in volcano.
+The mineral-rich mud baths are said to have rejuvenating properties, leaving your skin feeling incredibly soft.
+Opt for a late afternoon visit to avoid the midday heat and enjoy the steamy, otherworldly landscape.

 Anse Chastanet's Underwater Sculpture Park